kaijunxu/elevate-da-adv-day3-labs-streaming/streaming/module2-handson-instructions.md

 ## 📋 Pre-Flight Environment Context

-Your landing zone has already been bootstrapped with baseline infrastructure via [`infra.tf`](../../module_0/starter/infra.tf):
+Your landing zone has already been bootstrapped with baseline infrastructure:
 - **VPC & Subnets:** `cymbal-retail-vpc` and `cymbal-retail-subnet-<region>`.
   - Private Google Access is enabled on the subnet.
   - Outbound internet access is configured via Cloud NAT `cymbal-retail-nat`.